gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Adding `-sourcepath` or `--source-path` to the `CompileOptions.compilerArgs` list is now prohibited.
 The source path for a `JavaCompile` task should be set via the `CompileOptions.sourcePath` property.

+### Cannot specify `--processor-path` directly as a Java compiler arg

+Adding `-processorpath` or `--processor-path` to the `CompileOptions.compilerArgs` list is now prohibited.
+The annotation processor path for a `JavaCompile` task should be set via the `CompileOptions.annotationProcessorPath` property.

 ## External contributions

 We would like to thank the following community members for making contributions to this release of Gradle.